Revise Blog - Building a post-AI word processor

 The six best Google Docs alternatives

-1. Revise — best overall
+1. Revise: the best overall

 2. Microsoft Word